Why OKR Engagement Fades After Adoption (Free Checklist)

 Reach 100 qualified leads from new channel 🔴 Off Track Campaign delayed.
 Re-launching next week with new offer.
 Aisha (Marketing)

-This kind of weekly visibility helps normalize progress tracking, encourages support where needed, and turns OKRs into a shared team habit - not a top-down status report.
-Over time, it builds more trust, clarity, and momentum across the board.
+This kind of weekly visibility normalizes progress tracking, encourages support where needed, and turns OKRs into a shared team habit — not a top-down status report.
+Over time, it builds more trust, clarity, and momentum than any quarterly review ever could.

 4. Share Ownership and Visibility

-OKRs fail when they live in a spreadsheet owned by one person (usually the founder) that nobody else ever sees.
+OKRs fail when they live in a spreadsheet owned by one person that nobody else ever sees.
 To truly engage your team, you need shared ownership and radical visibility.

 5. Celebrate Progress and Learning

-Too many OKR cycles end with silence - no review, no feedback, no closure.
-That’s a missed opportunity.
-Even if you didn’t hit 100%, you still learned something valuable.
-Teams stay engaged when they know their effort is seen, appreciated, and reflected on.
+Too many OKR cycles end in silence — no review, no feedback, no closure.
+That's a missed opportunity.

 • What did we achieve?